brglng/vim-sidebar-manager/README.md

 We have a lot of plugins who open windows at your editor's side.
 I would call them "sidebars".
 Unfortunately, those plugins do no cooperate with each other.
-For example, if I have NERDTree and Tagbar installed, and configured to open at the same side, they can open simultaneously, and we have to control each of them individually.
+For example, if you have NERDTree and Tagbar installed, and configured to open at the same side, they can open simultaneously, and you have to control each of them individually.
 I think a better approach would be to "switch" them.
-That is, when I switch to NERDTree, Tagbar is closed at the same time, and when I switch to Tagbar, NERDTree is closed at the same time.
-As a result, it gives you a feeling that there is always a bar at a side, where there are several pages that can be switched to each other.
+That is, when you switch to NERDTree, Tagbar is closed automatically, and when you switch to Tagbar, NERDTree is closed automatically.
+As a result, it gives you a feeling that there is always a bar at a side, where there are several pages that can be switched back and forth.
 That's pretty much like a typical UI layout of an IDE.
 What's more, I want to use the same key for switching and toggling.
-I wrote a lot of code to implement this behavior in the past years, and finally noticed that I can make an abstraction layer, and that's this plugin.
+I wrote a lot of code to implement this behavior in the past years, and finally noticed that an abstraction layer can be made, and that's this plugin.

 ## Example